Atomtronic superconducting quantum interference device in synthetic dimensions

-\textbf{Introduction}.
-Quantum logic gates based on circuit quantum electrodynamics (QED) have advantages for scalability and integration~\cite{Makhlin,Fowler,Billangeon,Blais}.
-However, they are easily affected from environments due to charge and spin degree of freedom of electrons~\cite{Berkley,Simmonds,Harlingen,Faoro}.
+Superconducting quantum interference device (SQUID) is most promising candidate of quantum system for Quantum logic gates in future quantum computers, characterized by advantages on scalability and integration~\cite{Makhlin,Fowler,Billangeon,Blais}.
+As well known, they are easily affected from environments due to charge and spin degree of freedom of electrons~\cite{Berkley,Simmonds,Harlingen,Faoro}.
 On contrast, cold atoms in cavity QED have quantum oscillations with long coherent lifetime.
 For example, optical oscillations in alkali earth (like) atoms enjoy lifetime about microsecond to tens of second~\cite{Ye,Livi}.
 The obvious drawback of cavity QED based quantum logic gates comes from their poor scalability.
 Although several schemes for improving the scalable feature have been proposed, they are hard to be realized and popularized in practice~\cite{Giovannetti,Duan,Lee}.

 A balanced protocol may be available with atomtronics, in which atoms keep their strong coherence and, at the same time, scalability of atomic transistors becomes feasible due to similarity between atomtronic and electronic circuits~\cite{Seaman,Pepino,Lee13,Amico21}.
 Indeed, atomtronic circuits based on BEC Josephson junctions become one of the important candidates for the development of quantum computation.
 In $1$-dimensional optical potentials, BEC atoms appear quantum fluctuations of atom numbers and non local phase differences as studied both theoretically~\cite{Smerzi,Pawlowski,Laflamme,Ebgha} and experimentally~\cite{Giovanazzi,Zhu}.
 The Josephson junction like properties can be applied in $2$-dimensional optical potentials to realize atomtronic SQUID.
 They are proposed recently~\cite{Aghamalyan,Mathey,Escriva,Jezek,Obiol,Kiehn} and implemented in consequent experiments~\cite{Ryu,Ryu20,Haug}.
 In some literatures, such devices are directly called atomtronic quantum interference device (AQUID).